Princes Risborough: Market and fairs

-Shops and Factories around the Parish
+Shops and factories around the parish

 For the past 100 years, the parish has also been well known for its independent developments both big and small.
 The big factory companies located just outside the town that provided much employment to people moving out of London after the Second World War were: Molins Tobacco Machinery Company, Forest Products Research Laboratory, Risborough Furniture, Enfield Upholstery, Austin Hoy and Leo Laboratories Ltd.

-More recently Princes Risborough's outskirt factory premises include Hypnos Beds, who have been granted royal warrants since 1929 were originally located in factory premises near the Railway Station they have since relocated to premises on the Longwick Road and continue to produce beds and mattresses.
-In 1920, Ercol Furniture set up premises in High Wycombe but after 82 years moved to Risborough in 2002 on new premises down Summerleys Road.
+More recently, Princes Risborough's outskirt factory premises include Hypnos Beds, who have been granted royal warrants since 1929, were originally located in factory premises near to the railway station; they have since relocated to premises on the Longwick Road and continue to produce beds and mattresses.
+In 1920, Ercol Furniture set up premises in High Wycombe but, after 82 years, moved to Risborough in 2002 on new premises down Summerleys Road.

-The smaller companies were mainly the ones based in the town and some have held the same locations since the early-20th century and continue to be a growing source of employment:
+The smaller companies were mainly those based in the town and some have held the same locations since the early-20th century and continue to be a growing source of employment:

 The George & Dragon Pub, was a former Coaching Inn that has existed on the same site for several hundred years.
-There's an old archway leading from the High Street to the back of the pub where all the old coaches, pony traps and wagons were parked.
-It has since been sold under new management, renovated and reopened for public enjoyment.
+There is an old archway leading from the High Street to the back of the pub where all the old coaches, pony traps and wagons were parked.
+It has since been sold under new management and renovated.

-The Copper Urn Café was next to the archway of the George & Dragon, and was a teenage hangout back in the 20th century.
-It has since been a cookery shop but the company have relocated to Duke Street, a small lane leading into the High Street and the premises is now run by the Kado Gift Store who have other premises within the High Street.
+The Copper Urn Café was next to the archway of the George & Dragon.
+It has since been a cookery shop but the company have relocated to Duke Street, a small lane leading into the High Street and the premises is now run by the Kado Gift Store.

-W.J Hawkins used to be next to the café.
-The shop was a tobacconist and confectioners.
-By the early 21st century the shop was then divided, half was a chemist belonging to Lloyds Pharmacy and the other half was used as the town's Post Office.
+W.J Hawkins used to be next to the café; it was a tobacconist and confectioners.
+By the early 21st century, the shop was then divided, half was a chemist belonging to Lloyds Pharmacy and the other half was used as the town's Post Office.
 The whole shop is now a larger chemist assisting a much smaller chemist up the High Street.
-The town's Post Office moved to a small store in Horns Lane just off the High Street near the town's main traffic lights.
+The town's Post Office moved to a small store in Horns Lane, just off the High Street near the town's main traffic lights.